maimounabamba/maimounabamba/README.md

 ## About Me 🚀

-I'm a Computer Engineering student with a great interest for Cloud Computing.
-I love learning new skills, and collaborating with diverse teams to create innovative solutions.
+I’m a Computer Engineering graduate with an interest in IT operations, computer networks, cloud computing, and technical support.
+Pretty eager to learn new skills, and collaborate with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **Cloud Computing and Computer Network**
+- 🌱 Currently learning: **Cloud Computing, IT Operations & Support and Computer Network**
-- 🔭 Worked on: **Cloud-based Storage System project**
+- 🔭 Worked on: **Cloud-based Storage System project, University-Payment-System**
-- 🌍 Languages: **FRENCH, ENGLISH, Mother tongue**
+- 🌍 Languages: **FRENCH, ENGLISH, Bambara**
 - 📫 How to reach me: **maimounabamb764@gmail.com**
 - ⚡ Fun fact: **I Enjoy cooking and quality time**